OmVidana/WAD2ndMidterm/README.md

 # WAD2ndMidterm
-Second Midterm of WAD course in collaboration with Gabriel Guerra
+Second Midterm of WAD course in collaboration with Gabriel Guerra<br>
+We worked on it with the Live Share Extension from VSCODE